 Making a Plan to Connect

-According to Jinho Kim’s student that was published in the American Psychological Association to the quality of student-teacher relationships and their effects on long-term student health, “When students had positive relationships with teachers, the tended to have better physical and mental health as well as lower levels of substance use (Kim, 2020).”
+According to Jinho Kim’s study on the quality of student-teacher relationships and their effects on long-term student health that was published by the American Psychological Association, “When students had positive relationships with teachers, the tended to have better physical and mental health as well as lower levels of substance use (Kim, 2020).”
 The findings of this study suggest that teacher-student relationships have a much more significant impact on student outcomes than student-student relationships.
 The implications of this research point to the importance of monitoring the quality of student-teacher relationships and implementing targeted interventions to improve these relationships.